Carrots Are Orange

 The Little Yellow Leaf

-It teaches a great lesson about having the courage to “let go” and to explore an unknown world.
+It teaches a great lesson about having the courage to “let go” and explore an unknown world.

 Courage books Peep